matrix-org/matrix-spec-proposals/proposals/3861-delegated-oidc-architecture.md

 With the current state of the ecosystem, in a password-based account, this means sending the user's password again: nothing prevents the client from storing the password on the initial login and using it to perform these actions.
 To put that in perspective, this means that if a user on the matrix.org homeserver tries to log in on a new client they want to try out, this client would be able to completely lock them out of their account by logging out other sessions and changing their password without additional confirmation from the user.

+This also effectively widens the attack surface for credential theft, as both the client and the homeserver currently have access to the user's credentials.

 Making it mandatory for the client to go through the system browser to authenticate means there is a part of the login flow that the client can't skip and doesn't have control over.
 The user has to give their explicit consent during that part of the flow, with no way for the client to bypass it.